tokio-rs/tracing/tracing/README.md

 Any trace events generated outside the context of a subscriber will not be collected.

-The executable itself may use the `tracing` crate to instrument itself as well.
+Once a subscriber has been set, instrumentation points may be added to the executable using the `tracing` crate's macros.

-In addition to `tracing` and `tracing-core`, the [`tokio-rs/tracing`] repository several additional crates designed to be used with the `tracing` ecosystem.
+In addition to `tracing` and `tracing-core`, the [`tokio-rs/tracing`] repository contains several additional crates designed to be used with the `tracing` ecosystem.
 This includes a collection of `Subscriber` implementations, as well as utility and adapter crates to assist in writing `Subscriber`s and instrumenting applications.